Derived geometry of the first formal neighborhood of a smooth analytic cycle: Deformation theory

 \begin{definition} For any complex $\mathcal{K}_{\bullet}$ in $\mathrm{C}^{-}(S)$, the geometric HKR class of $\mathcal{K}_{\bullet}$ is the morphism

-given by \eqref{pout}. \end{definition} Let us now explain why this definition generalizes the local HKR class introduced in Definition \ref{extloc}. \begin{proposition} If $S$ is globally trivial (that is if the embedding $j$ admits a retraction $\sigma \colon S \rightarrow X$) the global HKR class $\Theta_{\mathcal{K}_{\bullet}}$ is the extension class associated with the exact complex of $\mathcal{O}_X$-modules
+given by \eqref{pout}. \end{definition} The analogue of Proposition \eqref{campingaz} holds under the assumption that $S$ is locally trivial: \begin{proposition} If $S$ is globally trivial (that is if the embedding $j$ admits a retraction $\sigma \colon S \longrightarrow X$) the global HKR class $\Theta_{\mathcal{K}_{\bullet}}$ is the extension class associated with the exact complex of $\mathcal{O}_X$-modules

 corresponding to the multiplication map. \end{proposition}